Literacy Specialist Course Offerings

 This course focuses on a wide range of instructional practices, curriculum approaches, and assessment tools, including technology-technology-based practices for learners at differing stages of development and cultural and linguistic backgrounds.
 Emphasis is placed on tailoring instruction using flexible, skill-level grouping options (individual, small-group, whole-class, and computer-based) to meet the needs of a diverse student population.
 Topics include language acquisition, instructional technology, print and non-print materials representing multiple levels, broad interests, and diverse backgrounds.

-Recommended prerequisite: EDLS 546.
 This course focuses on employing research-based practices that directly address the literacy needs of all students.
-Emphasis is placed on utilizing current research, literacy theories, and instructional practices in developing sound instructional models and materials for students from diverse backgrounds and with diverse needs.
+Emphasis is placed on utilizing current research, literacy theories, and instructional practices including the diagnosis and remediation of reading difficulties in developing sound instructional models and materials for students from diverse backgrounds and with diverse needs.
 Participants focus on implementing research-based literacy programs to address the needs of the local school divisions.
-A 20 hour practicum is required working with a reading specialist.
+A 20 hour practicum is required working with a Reading Specialist.